Nancy-infancia/Image_processing/lab2xyz/README.md

 ## Description

+Transform a colormap or image from CIE L*a*b* to CIE XYZ color space.

 A color in the CIE L*a*b* (or CIE Lab) space consists of lightness L* and two color-opponent dimensions a* and b*.
 The whitepoint is taken as D65.
 The CIE L*a*b* colorspace is a colorimetric colorspace, meaning that their values do not depend on the display device hardware.
 This colorspace is designed to incorporate the human perception of color differences.

 A color in the CIE XYZ color space consists of three values X, Y and Z. Those values are also designed to be colorimetric.

+Input values of class single and double are accepted.
+The shape and the class of the input are conserved.

+The input values of L* are normally in the inteval [0, 100] and the values of a* and b* in the interval [-127, 127].

 ## Dependencies
   1. colorspace_conversion_input_check
   2. colorspace_conversion_revert

 ## Syntax
 ```scilab
 xyz = lab2xyz(lab)
 ```

-## Description
+## Detailed description

 This function converts Lab color values to XYZ color values.
 It calculates intermediate values from the L, a, and b components, and uses a conditional function `f` to handle the non-linear transformation.
 The output values are scaled using the D65 reference white point to obtain the final XYZ values.